-Rivastigmine is metabolised mainly through hydrolysis by esterases.
+Rivastigmine is metabolized mainly through hydrolysis by esterases.
 Minimal metabolism occurs via the major cytochrome P450 isoenzymes.
-Thus, no pharmacokinetic interactions are anticipated with other drugs metabolised by these enzymes.
+Thus, no pharmacokinetic interactions are anticipated with other drugs metabolized by these enzymes.

 Anticipated interactions resulting in a concomitant use not recommended

 Metoclopramide